Delusion Treatment at Promises

 The delusions in delusional disorder may involve circumstances that could occur, but are unlikely.
-However, the individual with the delusions is absolutely convinced that the delusions are real.
-Identifying the root cause of delusions and treating them is crucial.
+However, the individual with the delusions is convinced the delusions are real.
+Identifying the root cause and treating delusional disorder is crucial.

 Types of Delusional Disorder

-Delusions are categorized as bizarre or non-bizarre and either mood-congruent or mood-incongruent.
-An example of a bizarre delusion is that aliens have taken control of the neighborhood, whereas a non-bizarre delusion might be that the police have one’s home under constant surveillance.
+Delusions are categorized as bizarre or non-bizarre.
+They are also either mood-congruent or mood-incongruent.
+An example of a bizarre delusion is that aliens have taken control of the neighborhood.
+A non-bizarre delusion might be that the police have one’s home under surveillance.

-A mood-congruent delusion has content consistent with either a manic or depressive state, while a mood-incongruent delusion is mood-neutral or has content not consistent with a manic or depressive state.
+A mood-congruent delusion has content consistent with either a manic or depressive state.
+A mood-incongruent delusion is mood-neutral or has content not consistent with a manic or depressive state.

 Types of delusions are also characterized by themes, including: